 When an SEO Platform is Not Right for You

 That all said, there are some situations when a platform might not be ideal for you.
 You could still benefit from the capabilities, insights, and reporting.
 However, it's important to get the full value from the platform you consider a few things before making the investment.

-Don’t use it unless you can assign at least one person to manage the platform.
+1. Don’t invest in an enterprise platform unless you can assign at least one person to manage the platform.

 In any other situation, however, you will benefit from having a single source of information, no data restrictions and a professional team’s help when you need it.